conversationai/conversationai-moderator/README.md

 Set the Authorised redirect URI to `http://localhost:8080/auth/callback/google`.
 (Replace localhost with the address of your server if you are not running locally.)

-By default, the database name and database user is `os_moderator`.
-The instructions below assume these settings.

 ### System setup: